xiangyue9607/BioNEV/README.md

 - 3 random walk-based: DeepWalk, node2vec, struc2vec
 - 3 neural network-based: LINE, SDNE, GAE

 The code can also be applied to graphs in other domains (e.g., social networks, citation networks).
-More experimental details can be found in **[Supplementary Materials]**(Supplementary Materials.pdf).
+More experimental details can be found in [**Supplementary Materials**](./Supplementary Materials.pdf).
 ## 2. Dataset
 Datasets used in the paper: